ADalaimo-NUA/Intro_to_Unreal/README.md

 Project files will contain all BPs with commented code to reflect what was represented during the session.

 Add to these files to make it your own!
-OR, scrape the things you like fom these to add to your own projects and make them better!
+OR, scrape the things you like from these to add to your own projects and make them better!

 Best,
 Andy